End of Time (Beyoncé song): Live performances

-In May 2012, "End of Time" was the opening song of Knowles revue show Revel Presents: Beyoncé Live held in Atlantic City, New Jersey, United States' entertainment resort, hotel, casino and spa, Revel.
+In May 2012, "End of Time" was the opening song of Beyoncé revue show Revel Presents: Beyoncé Live held in Atlantic City, New Jersey, United States' entertainment resort, hotel, casino and spa, Revel.
 She was wearing a glimmering silver outfit and pink shoes designed by Ralph and Russo.
 According to Chuck Darrow of The Philadelphia Inquirer, "Among the most stunning examples of the optical wizardry were the blue-and-white columns of light that framed the curtain-raising 'End of Time'".
-During the beginning of the show, Knowles asked the crowd to stand up on their feet, and according to Caryn Ganz of Spin magazine, "quickly demonstrated her voice and hips are as limber as ever".
-Maura Johnston of The Village Voice reviewed the performance positively, saying: "The night started off with 'End Of Time,' the militaristic yet ethereal paean to fidelity off her most recent album, 4.
+During the beginning of the show, Beyoncé asked the crowd to stand up on their feet, and according to Caryn Ganz of Spin magazine, "quickly demonstrated her voice and hips are as limber as ever".
+Maura Johnston of The Village Voice reviewed the performance positively, saying: "The night started off with 'End of Time,' the militaristic yet ethereal paean to fidelity off her most recent album, 4.
 'Say you'll never let me go,' a choir commands over a triple-time drumbeat, and as far as opening statements are concerned it was a convincing one; the small size of the venue and exclusivity of the gig ... also helped, as much of this audience was ready to eat out of the palm of her hand."
 A writer of Black Entertainment Television noted, "She dazzled fans with an assortment of high-energy performances of her upbeat hits like...
 'End of Time.'"
-On February 3, 2013, Knowles performed the song during the Super Bowl XLVII halftime show.
-She also performed "Single Ladies (Put a Ring on It)", "Halo" and "Bootylicious".
+On February 3, 2013, Beyoncé performed the song during the Super Bowl XLVII halftime show.

-The song was also included to the set list during the opening leg of her Mrs. Carter Show World Tour, Knowles' third solo world tour to date (starting on April 15, 2013 and slated to run until December 20, 2013), resulting in the song being performed live for the first time in multiple cities and countries around the globe.
+The song was also included to the set list during the 2013 shows of her Mrs. Carter Show World Tour.